The Cost of Information: The Case of Constant Marginal Costs: Model

 Given an experiment $\mu$, we denote by

 the log-likelihood ratio between states $i$ and $j$ upon observing the realization $s$.
 We define the vector

 of log-likelihood ratios among all pairs of states.
-The distribution of $L$ depends on the true state generating the data.
-Given an experiment $\mu$, we denote by $\bar\mu_i$ the distribution of $L$ conditional on state $i$. \footnote{The measure $\bar\mu_i$ is defined as $\bar\mu_i(A)= \mu_i (\{s:L(s)\in A\})$ for every measurable $A\subseteq\mathbb{R}^{\Theta\times\Theta}$. }
+The distribution of $\ell$ depends on the true state generating the data.
+Given an experiment $\mu$, we denote by $\bar\mu_i$ the distribution of $\ell$ conditional on state $i$. \footnote{The measure $\bar\mu_i$ is defined as $\bar\mu_i(A)= \mu_i (\{s: \left(\ell_{ij}(s)\right) \in A\})$ for every measurable $A\subseteq\mathbb{R}^{\Theta\times\Theta}$. }

-We restrict our attention to signals where the induced log-likelihoods ratios $\left(\ell_{ij}\right)$ have finite moments.
-That is, experiments such that for every state $i$ and every integral vector $\alpha\in\mathbb{N}^{\Theta}$ the expectation $\int_S | \prod_{k\neq i}\ell_{ik}^{\alpha_{k}}|\dd\mu_i$ is finite.
+We restrict our attention to experiments where the induced log-likelihood ratios $\left(\ell_{ij}\right)$ have finite moments.
+That is, experiments such that for every state $i$ and every vector of integers $\alpha\in\mathbb{N}^{\Theta}$ the expectation $\int_S | \prod_{k\neq i}\ell_{ik}^{\alpha_{k}}|\dd\mu_i$ is finite.
 We denote by $\mathcal{E}$ the class of all such experiments.\footnote{We refer to $\mathcal{E}$ as a class, rather than a set, since Blackwell experiments do not form a well-defined set.
 In doing so we follow a standard convention in set theory \citep*[see, for instance,][p.
 5]{jech2013set}.} The restriction to $\mathcal{E}$ is a technical condition that rules out experiments whose log-likelihood ratios have very heavy tails, but, to the best of our knowledge, includes all (not fully revealing) experiments commonly used in applications.
-In particular, we do not restrict our attention to a parametric family of experiments such as normally distributed signals.

 The cost of producing information is described by an \textit{information cost function}

 assigning to each experiment $\mu \in \mathcal{E}$ its cost $C(\mu)$.
 In the next section we introduce and characterize four basic properties for information cost functions.